Lucretia/hack-howto/README.md

 Well, my VM suspended and I wanted to test passing through an iPhone via the QEM interface - not the USB PCI-e card, but the options were greyed out.
 So, reboot time and it's not the fastest boot with OC, once it gets to the picker, it's pretty fast.

+Turns out, this is true after a reboot.
+Maybe it's because I removed the default display devices?

 ## Screenshots

 ![Catalina Desktop](./screenshots/catalina/catalina-desktop.png)